secdev/scapy/doc/scapy/advanced_usage.rst

 CAN Calibration Protocol (CCP)
 ------------------------------

 CCP is derived from CAN.
 The CAN-header is part of a CCP frame.
-CCP has to types of message objects.
+CCP has two types of message objects.
 One is called Command Receive Object (CRO), the other is called Data Transmission Object (DTO).
 Usually CROs are sent to an ECU, and DTOs are received from an ECU.
 The information, if one DTO answers a CRO is implemented through a counter